PacificBiosciences/hifi-amplicon-workflow/README.md

 mkdir reference cluster_logs

 # REFERENCE
-# drop your reference.fasta, reference.fasta.fai, barcode.fasta and primer.fasta into the reference directory
+# drop your reference.fasta and reference.fasta.fai into the reference directory
 # For simplicity, only include chromosomes of your targets ( samtools faidx GRCH38.fasta chr1 > GRCh38_chr1.fasta )
 # adjust the paths to those files in workflow/config.yaml